July 2026 Snapshot

 Key Insights

-Advisory Retail & Consumer Board Members score highest on Growth (4.5/5) and Stakeholder (4.4/5).
-Over the past six months, the most notable change is an increase in Technology orientation.
+Advisory Retail & Consumer Board Members score highest on Growth (4.4/5) and Stakeholder (4.3/5).
+Over the past six months, the most notable change is a decrease in Growth orientation.
 Their leading priority is building strong customer relationships, while their most pressing challenge is keeping up with the ever-changing retail landscape.
-They measure success through customer relationships strong enough they introduce friends and return after years and make decisions using demonstration over rhetoric: move from talking to acting, deliver results to build credibility and influence.
+They measure success through customer relationships strong enough they introduce friends and return after years and make decisions using stakeholder impact analysis - evaluate decisions across investors, team, customers, suppliers to determine best overall solution.
 Language that resonates includes "amazing", "successful", and "incredible".
 5 distinct behavioral archetypes emerge, with 38% clustering around archetype a approaches.

 What's changing for Advisory Retail & Consumer Board Members?